ExpressLRS/Docs/docs/quick-start/firmware-options.md

 ```
 AUTO_WIFI_ON_INTERVAL
 ```
-*Note: In version 1.1, this option is now available for TX Modules as well*
+*Note: In version 2.0, this option became available for Transmitter Modules.*

 ⚠️ Must be defined if you plan to update your RX over wifi without using a button on the RX ⚠️ This will automatically turn the wifi 📶 ON for any module that has an ESP8285 on it if no TX connection is established after N seconds from boot (Factory Firmware of the HappyModel receivers set this to the previous default of 20s.
 RC8 has increased the interval to 30s).
 This enables pushing firmware updates to the RX by connecting to its wifi network and visiting http://10.0.0.1.